dashpay/docs/docs/user/network/dashmate/index.rst

 Node package
 ^^^^^^^^^^^^

+.. warning:: This installation option is not recommended for mainnet masternodes.
+Please install
+            packages from the `GitHub releases page <https://github.com/dashpay/platform/releases/latest>`__.

 To install the NodeJS package, it is necessary to install NodeJS first.
 We recommend installing it using `nvm <https://github.com/nvm-sh/nvm#readme>`__::